From Nature to Block

 Over the past twelve years, I have spent significant time in India, both travelling and living for long periods as a volunteer within a spiritual community in southern India.
 During these stays, I have been immersed in the colour, rhythm, devotion, beauty, and living traditions of Indian culture.
 The longer I have spent here, the more deeply I have come to appreciate the richness of Indian arts and crafts.
 So many creative traditions in India carry history, story, symbolism, and a sense of reverence for the hands that make them.

-It was during one of these stays that I found myself drawn again to wooden block printing.
+It was during one of these long stays that I found myself drawn again to wooden block printing.
 I had seen the blocks before.
 I had played with them before.
 But this time, something felt different.

-After writing and publishing Wild Stillness, a book centred on nature connection, slow awareness, and using the natural world as a doorway into creativity and inner reflection, I began to see the blocks through new eyes.
+After writing and publishing Wild Stillness, my book centred on nature connection, slow awareness, and using the natural world as a doorway into creativity and inner reflection, I saw the blocks through new eyes.
 Holding a carved wooden block in my hand and pressing it onto paper, fabric, or clay no longer felt like just an art technique.
 It felt like a practice.
-A quiet, tactile way of slowing down.
-A way of letting shape, texture, rhythm, and repetition become part of the creative process.

 I began collecting Indian wooden blocks from markets, roadside stalls, and artisan makers, delighting in the adventure of finding them and the beauty of the prints they created.
-I loved the process immediately — the feel of the wood, the simple act of pressing and lifting, the surprise of each impression appearing on the surface.
+I loved the process — the feel of the wood, the simple act of pressing and lifting, the surprise of each impression appearing on the surface.

-During one long stay in India, after being away from Australia for many months, I found myself deeply missing home.
+During one stay in India, after being away from Australia for many months, I found myself deeply missing home.
 And home, for me, is the Australian bush.
 I live in the Adelaide Hills on a property surrounded by 46 acres of native bushland, with gum trees, seed pods, birdsong, rough bark, dry grasses, blossoms, and the quiet, spacious beauty of the Australian landscape.

 As I printed with Indian blocks, I began to long for the plants and textures of home.
 I wanted to hold that connection in my hands too — to see gum leaves, banksias, wattles, seed pods, and Australian wildlife translated into the same beautiful, tactile form.